Joaquin144/DispatcherCart/README.md

 ### 3. Estimated bill for 1 droplet
 ![SSH Terminal](assets/estimate_bill.png)
 _The estimated bill on DigitalOcean for the aforementioned configuration_

+## 🌟 SignUp with DigitalOcean
+Looking for a reliable cloud platform?
+Sign up for DigitalOcean through my [referral link](https://m.do.co/c/a2e2ec1d058e) and get **$200 in free credit** (valid for 60 days)! 🚀

+Why choose DigitalOcean?
+- **Affordable Pricing**: Perfect for developers and startups.
+- **Easy Setup**: Get your servers running in minutes with an intuitive interface.
+- **High Performance**: Reliable and scalable cloud solutions.

+Start your cloud journey today and power up your projects with DigitalOcean! 💻

 ## Profile
 - [LinkedIn](https://www.linkedin.com/in/vibhu-26m): Let's connect and network on LinkedIn.